We may earn money or products from the companies mentioned in this post.

-The Stat, based on a discredited study, fills the data gap.
+The State, based on a discredited study, fills the data gap.

 Due to deceit and fraud, franchising is carefully controlled.

-The Stat is misrepresented and used to sell franchises, say critics.
+The State is misrepresented and used to sell franchises, say critics.

 Even if a franchisor has never claimed it, it does draw individuals into franchising.